 - Make a plan for social media implementation on your networks:

-- Stick to the same days per week, during times that users are active and online (see this infographic for more information on the best ways to share on social media).
+- Stick to the same days per week, during times that users are active and online.

 - Create a Google Doc or spreadsheet that helps you stay organized with your social posts for the month.